 Just how a robot stores 2D camera information in a matrix, the LiDAR data is stored as a point cloud.
 A point cloud is the result of a sensor such as a Kinect that sends a lot of energy into the world (such as lasers) and then observes where they are around them to determine the distance to nearby objects.
 Each resulting “point” the sensor generates in the environment can be grouped together into a “point cloud” which describes the environment.
 An example point cloud looks like the following to a robot (real scene left, individual points representing scene right):

 There is depth information associated with a point cloud, which a robot can use to determine the shape and distance from a given object.
+These sensors let the robot perceive the world around them, and understanding what is around a robot is known as perception.
 If we were to visualize the point cloud from LiDAR on self driving cars, it would look like:

 There are some limitations to LiDAR in allowing a robot to see, which we discuss in our post on why robots don’t like shiny black floors.
 Now that we know how robots can see using sensors such as cameras or LiDARs, we can learn about how a robot decides what to do.